High-risk car insurance: How to shop for it

 According to the Insurance Information Institute (III), drivers fall into one of the following categories:

 - Preferred: Drivers with outstanding driving records, excellent credit and buy higher limits.
 This group gets the lowest car insurance rates.

 - Standard: Average drivers with good driving records and average credit.
 This group get decent rates.

 And then there is a fourth category: Drivers who can't convince any insurance company to sell them a policy.

 This type of driver can still buy insurance through their state’s "assigned risk" pool but they'll typically have to prove they've been repeatedly rejected by car insurance companies, and their premiums will be two to three times higher than the national average.

 In addition to having multiple accidents, speeding tickets or a DUI, there are other factors that can push you into the high-risk category.
-The following items will not necessarily dump you in the “assigned risk pool,” but they can increase your car insurance rates.
+The following items will not necessarily dump you in the “assigned risk pool,” but the are factors that can increase your car insurance rates.

 - Bad credit score.
 Although you can't be denied insurance altogether for a lousy credit score, it can be a factor in what an insurance company will charge you in most states.

 - A lapsed insurance policy.
 If you failed to pay your car insurance premium and had your policy cancelled by another insurance company, other car insurance companies will likely find out and factor that into your premium.
 You'll also pay higher rates if you drove without insurance for a period of time -- in some states it has to be at least 30 days -- in the previous 12 months.

 - A young driver with no record.
 Inexperienced drivers are among the riskiest around.
 It's important to establish and maintain a good driving record if you want inexpensive insurance.

 - Your profession: People who drive great distances for their job -- delivery drivers for example -- are considered high-risk drivers by many car insurance companies.
 If you drive for work and not just to work, you probably need a business auto policy, not a regular personal lines policy.